mariadb-corporation/MaxScale/Documentation/Documentation-Contents.md

  - [Schemarouter](Routers/SchemaRouter.md)
  - [Cat](Routers/Cat.md)

-There are also two diagnostic routing modules.
-The CLI is for MaxAdmin and the Debug CLI client for Telnet.
+The legacy diagnostic routing module MaxAdmin has been deprecated: avoid using it.

  - [CLI](Routers/CLI.md)